tiffbouchard/Hangman/README.md

 # Hangman
-*A simple browser game made for General Assembly's Software Engineering Immersive Project 1*
+*A simple browser game made for Project 1 of General Assembly's Software Engineering Immersive*

 ### Technologies Used:
 - HTML